I’m planning a Big Sur road trip this summer,” my grandma told me during one of her visits to our house in New Jersey.

 “I want to go!”
 I burst out.
 As a teenager, I was already ‘California dreamin’.”

 She said, “let’s do it!”

-And now twenty some odd years later, I am finally back in beautiful Big Sur taking my own California road trip down Highway One.
+And now twenty some odd years later, I am finally back in beautiful California taking my own Big Sur road trip down Highway One.

 This is where the western edge of the U.S. plunges dramatically into the sea.
 Here, Highway One, one of the country’s most scenic drives, hugs craggy cliffs high above the ocean’s rim.
 Dramatic thousand-foot ledges drop off into the Pacific Ocean, stunning bridges span inconceivable chasms, and towering coastal Redwoods populate forests just uphill from the foamy sea.
 It’s a wonderful mix of sea and forest air all in one dramatic and peaceful place.

 Bixby Bridge spans rainbow canyon and at 260 feet high, it is one of the world’s highest single span bridges.
+Completed in 1932 for just over $200,000, it soars above the bottom of a steep canyon carved by Bixby Creek.
 The first time I was here, the frequent fog obscured most of my view…

 I was very excited to return to McWay Falls in Julie Pfeiffer Burns State Park, as it was one of the views I remembered most.
 Why?
 Because as my love of photography grew in high school, I snapped a photo here with my Ricoh-XRM SLR that I was proud enough to use for my invitation to my exhibit at the Senior Art Show later that year.
 Check out the back of the card (the front was the photo) that was created on the first Mac I ever used in my art/photography class at Randolph High School.
 This was when Zaph Chancery was cool!

 Where to Stay in Big Sur